ch1lam/github-hyper/README.md

 ### Chrome

-1. Click here to download the latest chrome.zip release
+1. Click here to download the latest `github-hyper-chrome.zip` release
 2. Extract the file
 3. Open Chrome
 4. Enter `chrome://extensions` in the address bar